-Distribution fiber cable is a more common type of fiber cable because distribution fiber cable is designed to be efficiently placed within the internal structure of buildings as the “backbone” and/or used for inter-building campus applications.
-Furthermore, our distribution fiber cable comes in single-mode 9/125 and multimode OM1 62.5/125, OM3 50/125, and OM4 50/125, with strand counts ranging from 2 to 72 strands.
+Distribution fiber cable is a common type of fiber cable because it is designed to be placed within the internal structure of buildings as the “backbone” or for inter-building campus applications.
+Our distribution fiber cable comes in Single Mode 9/125 and multimode OM1 62.5/125, OM3 50/125, and OM4 50/125, with strand counts ranging from 2 to 72 strands.

-There is armored fiber-optic cable to prevent damage from moisture, rodents, and other potential calamities both inside and outside.
+There is Armored Fiber Optic Cable to prevent damage from moisture, rodents, and other environmental conditions both inside and outside.
 Micro distribution high density fiber cable has the option of being comprised of 2 to 144 strands in order to enhance performance and optimize the allotted space.
 Dry loose tube fiber is designed for rough terrain underground, harsh climates, and natural abrasions, while aerial fiber is idealized for suspended installation and almost any sort of weather exposure.
-Broadcast deployable fiber cables and military tactical cable are made for temporary installation; these fiber cables are lightweight, durable, and manufactured for reuse, guaranteeing the wide-reaching transmitting and receiving of signals…
+Broadcast deployable fiber cables and military tactical cable are made for temporary installation; these fiber cables are lightweight, durable, and manufactured for reuse, guaranteeing the wide-reaching transmitting and receiving of signals.

-In order to heighten and preserve the overall functionality of fiber-optic cable, there must be a system put into place from the start that will sustain the cable.
-For instance, when networking is involved with distribution cable, we suggest the use of a patch panel to keep the cable organized and kept in place.
+In order to get the best function from fiber-optic cable, there must be a system that will sustain the cable.
+For instance, when networking is involved with distribution cable, we suggest the use of a patch panel to keep the cable organized and protected.
 Specialty cleaning kits are also sold on the Fiber Savvy website in order to ensure the productivity and longevity of the more delicate fiber-optic cables.